rust-lang-nursery/rust-cookbook/src/encoding.md

 [![csv-badge]][csv] [![cat-encoding-badge]][cat-encoding]

 Reads standard CSV records into [`csv::StringRecord`] — a weakly typed data representation.
 It expects to read valid UTF-8 rows.
-One the ohter hand, if invalid UTF-8 data has to be read, then prefer using [`csv::ByteRecord`], since it makes no assumptions about UTF-8.
+On the other hand, if invalid UTF-8 data has to be read, then prefer using [`csv::ByteRecord`], since it makes no assumptions about UTF-8.

 ```rust